Frequently Asked Questions

 The coach will help you understand your results more quickly and answer any questions you have about your results.
 The coach can help with areas you might want to improve such as with your communication, what drives you, and other challenges and interests you might want to include.

-Beyond the coaching session that comes with Option #2, can I extend the coaching relationship with Pathways Career Testing?
+Can I extend the coaching relationship with Pathways Career Testing?

 Yes.
 Often times the coaching session will help you discover and realize that there are important things you want to work on that you didn't know before.
 While you can cover a the results in a 55-minute coaching session, it can take more than a single session if you want to fully address your discoveries, do some planning and have the support of a coach on your career-finding adventure.
-If you find the coaching helpful, talk with the coach about purchasing additional coaching sessions.
+If you find the coaching helpful, talk with the coach about additional coaching sessions.

 How Does Pathways Career Testing help me adjust to a company's culture?